 - Have constant open communication with your children about the new realities of the world.
 When I read that article about the boy who was killed by an older teenager boy, I sat my two kids down and I told them EVERYTHING.
 I read them excerpts from the story.
 I made them understand that not everyone they talk to online is WHO THEY SAY THEY ARE.
 And then I told them that they are NEVER allowed to play any game with chat again.
 PERIOD.
 That is critical.

 - When your kids do get some screen time, sit next to them and read a book while they are playing and gaze over every now and then to see what they are doing.
 Stay PLUGGED in.

 - Don’t let your children do anything with their iPads away from the family and in a locked room.
 I know I am being dramatic, but do you want to be that rare statistic?

-Do you have any tips you’d like to share?
+Do you have any tips you’d like to share about online predators and the dangers of online?
 Would love to hear.
 The greatest thing you can do is to stay involved and keep your kids informed.